tomasbrod/Interstellar/GameData/Kerbal-Interstellar-Technologies/Patches/Tanks/ReadMe.md

 Flight switchable: CT, CC, wetworks, k&k, mk3

+- all radioactive containers
+- all cargo containers
+- no dual tanks

 Discounted: (tbd)

 Our tanks left to configue:
+  batteries;
+  antimatter;
-  RV Matter drop tank
+  RV Matter drop tank;
-  crashpad: deleted, because kit does not use gases
+  crashpad: deleted, because kit does not use gases;
-  RV Antimatter
+  RV Antimatter;
-  ChargedParticleTrap: nice model, transforms
+  ChargedParticleTrap: nice model, transforms;
-  toroidal: two similar antimatter tanks and a disk PositronTanks[12]: two sizes of tank
+  toroidal: two similar antimatter tanks and a disk;
+  PositronTanks[12]: two sizes of tank;
-  AntimatterTrap: tank for antimatter AntimatterTanks[12]: two size of tank tanks on converters
+  AntimatterTrap: tank for antimatter;
+  AntimatterTanks[12]: two size of tank;
+  tanks on converters;
-  UniversalStorage: ??
+  UniversalStorage: ??;